ellysh/video-game-bots/ClickerBots/output-device-capture.md

 5. Type several symbols into the Notepad window.
 6. Wait a message box with coordinates of the added text.
 It should appear after five seconds since the previous message box.

 Functions of the FastFind library operating with **SnapShots**.
 SnapShot is a term of the library and it means a copy of the screen in a memory.
-The SnapShot have been taken implicitly in previous script by `FFBestSpot` function.
+The SnapShot has been taken implicitly in previous script by `FFBestSpot` function.
 But we take two SnapShot explicitly by `FFSnapShot` function in the `FFLocalizeChanges.au3` script.
 First SnapShot is taken in five seconds after the script launching.
 This delay is needed for switching to the Notepad window.
 Second SnapShot is taken in five seconds after the showing a message box with "Change a picture now" text.
 This delay is needed for performing your actions that will change the screen picture.

 `FFSnapShot` function takes these parameters: